-A virtual warehouse is charged Snowflake credits for each hour (or portion of an hour) that it runs.
-The number of credits charged depends on the size of the warehouse and how long it runs.
+A virtual warehouse consumes Snowflake credits while it runs.
+The number of credits consumed depends on the size of the warehouse and how long it runs.

 In this Topic:

 - Enabling Receipt of Notifications